 Sherwin-Williams

-Sherwin-Williams is another trusted paint brand with an extensive collection of inspiring paint colors.
+Sherwin-Williams is another trusted paint brand and one of my personal favorites, with an extensive collection of inspiring paint colors.

 Some popular hallway colors from Sherwin-Williams include: